Plan Your Hiking Trip

 The Continental Divide runs through the middle of the park from north to south, creating two distinct climates.
 The lush west side is the edge of the Pacific Northwest rainforest, while the eastern front is drier, cooler, and windier.
 Be prepared for extreme conditions on either side.

-For advice on avoiding dangers such as hypothermia, bear encounters, and extreme weather, be sure to read the safety tips on the park website:
+For advice on avoiding dangers such as hypothermia, bear encounters, and extreme weather, be sure to read these safety tips:

 Conservation & Leave No Trace:

 Help keep Glacier pristine:

 Glacier is still a wild place.
 Be prepared.

 - Mosquito or bug repellent

 - Something to eat

 Glacier provides a wonderful opportunity to view animals in their natural setting.
 Always enjoy wildlife from a safe distance.
 Do not approach wildlife to take photographs.

 Feeding, harassing, or molesting wildlife is strictly prohibited and subject to fine.
 Bears, mountain lions, goats, deer, or any other species of wildlife can present a real and painful threat, especially females with young.